-During the Great Depression, Thailand was thrown into both economic and political upheaval, until in 1932, the armed forces, police, and intellectual class approached then-king Rama VII and demanded his power be limited.
+During the 1920s, Thailand was thrown into both economic and political upheaval.
+Then in 1932 the armed forces, police, and intellectual class approached king Rama VII and demanded his power be limited.
 Not only a democratic spirit but also the king’s extreme youth led to the loss of confidence in his ability to lead the nation.
-At first, the king refused, but at last, on December 10th, 1932, he acquiesced.
+At first, the king refused, but at last, on 10 December 1932, he acquiesced.
 The king was essentially stripped of all power, but his position as king was protected.

-Since that day, there have been 20 more constitutions of Thailand, mostly mere paper promises of renegade military dictators, yet the monarchy endured them all.
+Since that day, there have been 20 more constitutions of Thailand, yet the monarchy endured them all.
 To this day, Thailand’s king is held in high regard as the official head of state, commander and chief of the military, and “upholder of all religions.”

-For those visiting Thailand on Constitution Day, three ideas on what to do are given below:
+For those in Thailand on Constitution Day, three ideas on what to do are given below:

 - In Bangkok and throughout the country, attend the Constitution Day parades, watch the fireworks events, and see the numerous representations of the present and past kings of Thailand on display everywhere.
 Also note that government buildings will light up at night, and there may be some public seminars and exhibits instructing people about how Thailand’s poltics work.